This is what the crisis along the US border looks like | KRDO

 Many, including mothers and sick children, are living on the streets, in abandoned homes and on sidewalks as they wait.
 “They feel desperate,” said Glady Edith Cañas, director of the non-profit Ayudándoles a Triunfar.

-On Monday, some used inflatable rafts to get across, pulling themselves over on a rope attached to the US side, and bringing the raft back.

-Invoked at the onset of the Covid-19 pandemic, Title 42 is a public health border policy which allowed officials to turn away migrants encountered at the southern border.
+At the heart of their limbo: Some migrants have been waiting for the end of the public health border policy known as Title 42.
+The 2020 policy, which officials said was an effort to curb the spread of Covid-19, allows authorities to swiftly expel migrants encountered at the southern border, with some exceptions.

-Just days before the policy was set to end Wednesday, Supreme Court Chief Justice John Roberts on Monday put a temporary hold on its termination, temporarily keeping the Trump-era public health restrictions in place.
+The Title 42 policy was set to end Wednesday, but Supreme Court Chief Justice John Roberts on Monday put a temporary hold on its termination.
+Until the court issues an order — which can come at any time — the authority will remain in place; the Biden administration is asking the court to let the policy end next week.

+Officials have predicted lifting Title 42 will result in a spike in the number of migrants trying to cross into the US, and border cities have been bracing for a flood of people.

+As CNN cameras rolled, a group of migrants, including small children, crossed the river on a raft.
+Moments after the migrants crossed into the United States, the migrants could be seen walking out of the bushes wrapped in synthetic blankets while being escorted to Border Patrol vehicles.

+This week at Matamoros, some used inflatable rafts to cross the Rio Grande, pulling themselves over on a rope attached to the US side.
+In a video of a crossing there obtained by CNN, some are heard saying they were tired of waiting.

-Meanwhile, at the westernmost edge of Texas, some 800 miles northwest of Matamoros, National Guard troops and state police line one side of the Rio Grande at El Paso, and armed members of the Mexican army line some parts of the other side at Ciudad Juárez.
+Meanwhile, at the westernmost edge of Texas this week, some 800 miles northwest of Matamoros, National Guard troops and state police lined one side of the Rio Grande at El Paso, and armed members of the Mexican army line some parts of the other side at Ciudad Juárez.

 There, after crossing the river — wading through discarded belongings of those who came before them — migrants have in recent days lined up for hours near the border wall to turn themselves in to US Border Patrol agents.

-As the sun set, some lit fires to keep warm and wrapped themselves in blankets and stayed in line.
+As the sun set, some lit fires to keep warm or wrapped themselves in blankets and stayed in line.

-Four people were taken into custody after they tried to crawl under the barbed wire, video showed.
+Migrants hoping to cross were told Wednesday morning to go to a point about a mile down the river.
+There, once again, they lined up outside the border wall on the US side to present themselves for asylum requests.

 Elsewhere on the US side, shelters are packed, and still, not everyone is sheltered.
-A crowd of migrants could be seen sleeping on the ground outside a bus station Sunday in El Paso, Texas.
+A crowd of migrants could be seen sleeping on the ground outside a bus station Sunday in El Paso.

+And the region will get dangerously cold Friday night and Saturday morning: Wind chills could reach 15 degrees early Saturday in El Paso, and the upper 20s in the Brownsville area.

-El Paso Mayor Oscar Leeser declared a state of emergency Saturday, due to the surge of migrants who have recently arrived in the community, and are living in what he described as unsafe conditions.
+El Paso Mayor Oscar Leeser declared a state of emergency Saturday, due to a surge of migrants who have recently arrived in the community and are living in what he described as unsafe conditions.

-The mayor said Monday he heard there were more than 20,000 on the Mexican side of the border, waiting for Title 42 to be lifted.
+The mayor said Monday he heard more than 20,000 migrants were on the Mexican side of the border, waiting for Title 42 to be lifted.

 Across the Rio Grande, Ciudad Juárez, Mexico, has also seen an uptick in arrivals in recent weeks, according to Mayor Perez Cuellar.
 “This is a city of migrants,” he told CNN.

-Thousands are also waiting for Title 42 to be lifted in Reynosa, a Mexican city across the border from the Rio Grande Valley, including 4,000 who are staying in two shelters and an estimated 4,000 in other encampments and the surrounding areas, according to Pastor Hector Silva.
+Thousands also were waiting for Title 42 to be lifted in Reynosa, a Mexican city across the border from the Rio Grande Valley, including 4,000 who, as of Sunday, were staying in two shelters and an estimated 4,000 in other encampments and the surrounding areas, according to Pastor Hector Silva.

 He watched his mother fall off a cliff on their journey.
 He’s one of thousands seeking a new home in the US